aiclouds/siimple/packages/siimple-icons/README.md

 │   ├── siimple-icons.font.ttf
 │   ├── siimple-icons.font.woff
 │   └── siimple-icons.font.woff2
+├── svg
+│   └── siimple-icons.svg
 ├── siimple-icons.css
 ├── siimple-icons.css.map
-├── siimple-icons.min.css
-└── siimple-icons.svg
+└── siimple-icons.min.css
 ```

 - A file called `siimple-icons.css`.
 It contains all styles that you will need when using **siimple icons**.
 - A folder called `fonts`.
 It contains all of the typeface files used by `siimple-icons.css`.
-- A file called `siimple-icons.svg`.
-Is a SVG sprite with all the icons.
+- A folder called `svg`.
+Is contains a SVG sprite with all the icons.

 ### Using the CSS styles